Internet safety tips for kids in 2020

 Children are using computers and mobile devices younger and younger, often from toddlerhood.
-This fact opens up a big can of worms regarding the Internet and kids' safety while online.
+This fact opens up a big can of worms regarding the internet and kids' safety while online.

 Internet Safety for Kids Under 5

 There are so many fun and educational online activities available for the pre-K crowd, and fortunately, this may be the easiest age group to keep safe while they enjoy their games and websites.
-They're old enough to work a mouse but typically too young to get into too much trouble, particularly since we as parents tend to be supervising closely at this age.
+They're old enough to work a mouse but typically too young to get into too much trouble, particularly since we as parents tend to be supervised closely at this age.

-- Whitelists: A whitelist is one of the easiest ways to keep your littles on track while they use the computer.
+- Whitelists: A whitelist is one of the easiest ways to keep your little on track while they use the computer.
 Most browsers include this feature, typically in the form of an extension.
 All you do is add the sites your child is permitted to use, bookmark them, and instruct your child on where to find the list.
 All other websites will be blocked should your child click on something he's not supposed to.
 Best of all, whitelisting is free.

-For very young children, the most important tool for Internet safety is simply parental awareness and supervision.
+For very young children, the most important tool for internet safety is simply parental awareness and supervision.
 Limit the number of websites your child can play on to no more than a few and keep the computer out in a central location in the house.